 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Canon PowerShot SX710 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX710 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX710 was succeeded by the Canon SX720.
+Both the SX420 and the SX710 have been discontinued, but can regularly be found used on eBay.
+The SX710 was replaced by the Canon SX720, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Canon SX710?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.